 Swords is grisly fun once the axes and arrows start falling, but it’s a shame that Kristjansson’s Vikings’ idea of wartime foreplay is drawn-out political maneuvering and angsty wallowing.
 The bloody climactic battle makes the slow build up worth the wait, but only just barely.

 To paraphrase Tropic Thunder, you never go full zombie.
 Not anymore at least.
 There are so many undead bodies in pop culture that a straight zombie tale of blood and terror needs another angle to shuffle its way out of the crowd.
 Jason M. Hough clearly understands this.
 In his debut novel, The Darwin Elevator, he’s constructed a story that is equal parts zombie thriller, alien mystery and corporate espionage extravaganza.
 It doesn’t quite live up to the sum of its parts, but everything moves along quickly and with enough bullets and explosions that it’s a helluva fun ride.

 Don’t look now, but cosplayers—or people who dress up as fictional characters—are everywhere these days.
 They’re at conventions, they’re in every other web gallery, there may even be one behind you right now.

 And why wouldn’t cosplay be so popular?
 It’s a chance to become your favorite video game, anime or comics characters.
 It can be hard work, and expensive, but cosplayers get to live out a fantasy while also gaining membership in a community that loves the same shows and appreciates the crafty skills used to create your badass gatling gun or set of leather armor.

-- Oathbringer Reread: Chapter Thirteen 3 mins ago on
+- Oathbringer Reread: Interludes One, Two, and Three 49 mins ago on